EFICO Supplier Requirements for EUDR compliance (Update April 2025)

 Country risk assessment criteria Suggested documentation for risk assessment

-(a) the assignment of risk to the relevant country of production (EU Benchmarking) Not yet available
+(a) the assignment of risk to the relevant country of production (EU Benchmarking) Available in June 2025

 (b) the presence of forests in the country of production or parts thereof